Easy Thanksgiving Turkey

 - Reduce oven temperature to 325 degrees F. Continue roasting until the turkey is completely cooked through, reaching an internal temperature of 165 degrees F in the thickest part of the thigh, about 2 hours to 2 hours and 30 minutes more; baste every 30 minutes with pan drippings.
 When turkey begins to brown, cover lightly with aluminum foil.

-- Let stand 20 minutes before carving; reserve pan dripping for gravy.
+- Let stand at least 30 minutes before carving; reserve pan dripping for gravy.

 Did you make this recipe?